 Businesses all over the UK are increasingly going remote which means that if you can’t effectively manage a team of remote workers, you’ll likely be left behind.
 So, what do you do?

-And although it sounds like a lot of hard work at first, the benefits are certainly worth it.
+And although it sounds like a lot of hard work at first, the benefits are worth it.

 Whether you’re thinking of going remote or have already taken the plunge, the first step is to figure out how you’ll manage your remote workforce.
 In this post, I’m going to share some tips on effectively managing a team of remote workers.

-Why more businesses are going fully remote
+Why are more businesses going fully remote

 Remote work is the new normal for lots of businesses.
 And that’s not necessarily a bad thing.